MKuranowski/Impuls/readme.md

 TODO Before 1.0.0 release
 -------------------------

-- [ ] Update readme to include detailed instructions to build from source and setup development
 - [ ] Generate documentation with Sphinx
 - [ ] Setup Read the Docs
 - [ ] Setup automatic wheel (cross-)compilation